stefanoamorelli/nasdaq-data-link-mcp/README.md

 > This is an open-source project *not affiliated with or endorsed by Nasdaq, Inc.* Nasdaq® is a registered trademark of Nasdaq, Inc.

 > [!TIP]
-> If you use this project in your research or work, please cite it using the [CITATION.cff](CITATION.cff) file, or the APA format below:
+> If you use this project in your research or work, please cite it using the [CITATION.cff](CITATION.cff) file, or the APA format:
-> Amorelli, S. (2025).
+`Amorelli, S. (2025).
 Nasdaq Data Link MCP (Model Context Protocol) Server [Computer software].
-GitHub. https://github.com/stefanoamorelli/nasdaq-data-link-mcp
+GitHub. https://github.com/stefanoamorelli/nasdaq-data-link-mcp`

 ## 🌐 Usage